 Partnerships with third sector organisations that offer outreach provision will be furthered under this Plan.
 For example, building on projects delivered in partnership with NSSW over 2018-19 and 2019-20, Falmouth will explore opportunities to continue work with Brightside28, who provide a range of online resources and online mentoring to target young people.
 Along with identified target schools in the local area, and the Cornwall Council29 and Career Hub (including a network of c.60 Enterprise Advisors and c.40 Careers staff in schools) Falmouth and Brightside are developing a collaborative project, which seeks to better address and support both the CEIAG agenda in schools (and particularly Gatsby Benchmarks 2, 3, 5 and 730), and the educational attainment and progression of target young people, particularly through access to role models and mentors offering both academic and progression advice, support, development and motivation.

-This project is being explored in 2019-20, with the intention to implement a pilot in the same year.
-The project will draw from Brightside's evidence-based practice models including their theory of change, evaluation measures and impact assessment31, particularly drawing on employer and industry mentors as key role models32.
+The project draws from Brightside's evidence-based practice models including their theory of change, evaluation measures and impact assessment31, particularly drawing on employer and industry mentors as key role models32.
 It is envisaged that this project may lead to further collaborative research and local insights to better understand the local challenges for progression.

 Falmouth is both a validating and franchising (sub-contract) partner with public and private providers of FE and HE courses.
 As part of strengthening partnerships with schools and colleges, the deepening of relationships, and in particular joint access activity, will be explored specifically for these partners, two of whom, Bodmin and Cornwall Colleges, are within Cornwall.
-In particular, Falmouth is keen to better understand how to support and encourage Access to HE learners into degree courses and will explore improved admissions routes for students from partner organisations.
-This activity will be explored, developed and tested in 2019-20.
+In particular, Falmouth is keen to better understand how to support and encourage Access to HE learners into degree programmes and improve support for mature learners.
+The University is currently developing an Access to HE project, involving the Outreach Team and NSSW working collaboratively with local colleges to improve accessibility and support for learners on this pathway.

-Considering Falmouth's 2030 Strategy and the Portfolio approach, the university will also explore how the principles of employer-embedded, challenge-based teaching and learning can be further developed in the outreach via partnerships and collaborative activity with key employers, industry and community organisations.
+Considering Falmouth's 2030 Strategy and the Portfolio approach, the university will also explore how the principles of employer-embedded, challenge-based teaching and learning can be further developed in outreach via partnerships and collaborative activity with key employers, industry and community organisations.
 This will provide for more impactful outreach activity; but further, will provide authentic early experiences of teaching and learning at Falmouth, which better equips students for study, raising confidence and skills for study.
 An activity programme for these collaborative partnerships will be developed over 2019-20; however, it is expected that activity may include, for example, skills workshops and studio sessions linking learning and attainment to career and employability skill development (aligned to Strategic Measure 4, Outreach Framework).